joeykrug/essays/ontopreds.md

 Companies or research teams such as the [New York Times](http://nytlabs.com/blog/2015/10/20/particles/) (see their [Editor](http://nytlabs.com/projects/editor.html) project), the [BBC](http://www.bbc.co.uk/blogs/internet/entries/afdf2190-4e60-3dfc-b15f-fc17f88c85a1), [Ontotext](http://ontotext.com/semantic-solutions/dynamic-semantic-publishing-platform/semantic-news-publishing/) or [EventRegistry](http://eventregistry.org), that's who.
 See also some [recent Google Research work](http://arxiv.org/abs/1501.06329) on how to apply these principles to disaster monitoring.

-In other words, entities that have independent (business) reasons for wanting to keep track of things that happen in a structured format.
+In other words, entities that have independent (business) reasons for wanting to use a structured format to keep track of things that happen.

 This is the first order approximation of how things could work.